 Can I get braces that are less noticeable?

 Absolutely!
 Nowadays, there are several options for braces that are more discreet.
 Invisalign is a popular option because it uses a transparent plastic tray to apply pressure to straighten your teeth.
 It will fit in so that it feels like a second skin with no wires or brackets.
 Another popular option for less noticeable braces is ceramic braces.
 It is very similar to the traditional metal braces where brackets and wires are used to guide your teeth to the correct position.
 However, instead of stainless steel, the brackets are white ceramic that better blend in with your teeth.
-If you do not want anything at the front of your teeth at all, there is also lingual braces where metal brackets are attached to the back of your teeth where they can’t be seen.

 How much do braces cost?